 |Height (at the withers)||Males 55cm - 65cm, Females 51cm - 61cm|

 |Coat||Coats are Short, Fine and Very Shiny.
 There is No Undercoat|

 |Common health issues||Hip dysplasia, Joint issues, Eye problems|

 |Other Names||Auvergne Pointer, Bleu d'Auvergne, Braque Francais|

-These doggies are highly energetic characters and love nothing better than having a job to do.
-For this reason, they would do best with a family able to offer them lots of opportunity to be involved with physical activities, whether that meant jogging alongside their ‘hoomans’ or playing a fun game in the garden!
-They are also clever doggies and will require lots of mental stimulation as well.
+These dogs are highly energetic characters and love nothing better than having a job to do.
+For this reason, they would do best with a family able to offer them lots of opportunities to be involved with physical activities, whether that is jogging alongside their ‘hoomans’ or playing a fun game in the garden!
+They are also very clever and will require lots of mental stimulation as well.
 Because of their high-spirited ways, they probably wouldn’t suit a first-time owner.
 This is because Braque D’Auvergne's require extensive training and handling and would need someone to be around most of the day to give them the stimulation that they need.
 However, they do form very strong bonds with their families, especially with the specific ‘hooman’ who looks after them the most.
 They are extremely affectionate and make lovely family pets.